How to Start Doing Pull-ups, According to Experts

 - External oblique

-According to Erin Courtney, P.T., D.P.T. and clinical director at Life’s Work Physical Therapy based in Tigard, Ore., all of the muscles need to work together in order to correctly perform a pull-up.
+According to Erin Courtney, PT, DPT and clinical director at Life's Work Physical Therapy based in Tigard, Oregon, all of the muscles need to work together in order to correctly perform a pull-up.
 And while each individual muscle is crucial to executing the move, some carry more responsibility.

-“The latissimus dorsi — also known as your lats — are the primary movers when performing a pull-up,” she said.
-“These are large muscles in the back that attach to our arms.
+"The latissimus dorsi—also known as your lats—are the primary movers when performing a pull-up", she said.
+"These are large muscles in the back that attach to our arms.
 The lats adduct, extend and internally rotate the shoulder.
 These actions all occur during a pull-up.
 The biceps also assist with pull-ups.
 These muscles flex the elbow and also help with shoulder flexion (raising your arm up).
-The rhomboids also assist with stabilizing your shoulder blades and the deltoids help to stabilize the shoulder.”
+The rhomboids also assist with stabilising your shoulder blades and the deltoids help to stabilise the shoulder".